 Loreto Tetra (Hyphessobrycon loretoensis)

-Loreto Tetras are a very peaceful and active species making them an ideal resident of the well-researched community aquarium.
+Loreto Tetras are a very peaceful and active Tetra species, making them an ideal resident of the well-researched community aquarium.
 However, these Tetras are not as hardy as most other Tetras and can be somewhat sensitive to fluctuating waters; therefore, they are probably not ideal for the beginner aquarist.
 They are also considered rare, so they are not seen very often in the aquarium hobby.

 Tankmates should be of similar size and peaceful temperament and include other small Tetras, Hatchetfish, Pencilfish, non-predatory, small to medium-sized Cichlids, Corydoras Catfish, and small Loricariids.